vahidhedayati/modaldynamix/README.md

 --> feel free to use this form template as your own template if you just require a self posting form

 The Display Page is your basic page.

+The real can with the worm is that DivIDForm.gsp page, the rest is quite straight forward